taylanken/mongoose-version-history/README.md

 ### collection

 The name of the collection the history gets stored to.
-Defaults to the name of the schema's collection with a ```_h``` appended to it.
+Defaults to the name of the schema's collection with an ```_h``` appended to it.

 ## Retrieving specific document version